Skip to main content

 When out and about on the trails, here's a checklist of what you will need:

-• Water - One of the biggest problems in this region is the heat.
-Fit two bottle cages to your bike and take 750ml bottles containing electrolyte drinks.
+• water - one of the biggest problems in this region is the heat.
+Fit two bottle cages to your bike and take 750ml bottles containing electrolyte drinks

-• Windbreaker - Although it may be warm in the valley temperatures can drop rapidly as you climb, weather can change quickly and the rapid descents can cool you down fast.
+• windbreaker - although it may be warm in the valley temperatures can drop rapidly as you climb, weather can change quickly and the rapid descents can cool you down fast

-• Snacks - Energy bars and gels are a very good idea if you're planning a day out.
+• snacks - energy bars and gels are a very good idea if you're planning a day out

-• Mobile Phone - Being able to contact someone to pick you up if your chain breaks is helpful.
+• mobile phone - being able to contact someone to pick you up if your chain breaks is helpful

-• Money - You may need it in an emergency or just for a beer at the end of the day.
+• money - you may need it in an emergency or just for a beer at the end of the day

-• Basic Repair Kit - You can't fix everything by the side of the road but not all breakdowns require the day to end.
+• basic repair kit - you can't fix everything by the side of the road but not all breakdowns require the day to end

 About Mountain Biking in Verbier

-Cycling hotels & camps
+Cycling hotels and camps

 There are numerous companies taking the hassle out of organising it all, offering tailor made mountain biking holidays.
 There are many specialist chalet companies that run catered holidays and several local tour operators offering active mountain biking programmes, with little extras here and there that perfectly suit a range of riding levels from beginners up to skilled riders.

-They will guide you around the various biking trails, offering some great cross-country riding and single track trails with spectacular scenery in the background.
-Due the technical nature of the routes selected, they do tend to have small group sizes allowing for better riding experiences and usually do not take beginner riders on their guided rides.
+Due to the technical nature of the routes selected, they do tend to have small group sizes allowing for better riding experiences and usually do not take beginner riders on their guided rides.
 If not everyone's a biker, some offer a discounted rate for accompanying guests who are not riding.

 Wherever you choose to ride, you will inevitably have a thoroughly enjoyable experience in and around the Verbier area.
 The mountains are there to be enjoyed by everyone, so remember to be considerate of others when on your bike, following the 'mountain bikers code of conduct' at all times.